fc-thrisp-hurrata-dlm-graveyard/flotilla-defunct/content/index.md

 +++
 title = "flotilla-index"
 +++
 | [overview](/flotilla) | // | [quickstart](#quickstart) | // | [extensions](#extensions) | // | [community](#community) |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: |

 > Flotilla is a basic and extensible web framework for the Go language.

+Flotilla is a new project, documentation, testing, and more to come soon.

 # Installation<a name="installation"></a>